akorkos/Simple-Course-Website/README.md

 All the website files are written in PHP while containing HTML code.
 The default page (index.php) acts as a login page.
-There are two types of users (Tutor, Student) with their credentials shown bellow
+There are two types of users (Tutor, Student) with their credentials shown bellow:

 | Email | Password | Role |